synapticloop/panl/README.md

   - Added property `solr.numrows.morelikethis` to the collection (default is 5)
   - Ensured that duplicate collections are not registered and that Panl collections are not
+  - Added `indexdesc` as a sorting option so that the facets can be sorted by index (ascending is the default) and now descending.

 - **Bug Fixes**